rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 });
 {{< /highlight >}}

-The test should be executable by running `npm test` on the command line.
-Even though the test itself doesn't test any logic of your application, it verifies that Mocha, Chai and your new npm script for testing should be working.
+The test is executed by typing `npm test` into the command line.
+While it doesn't test any logic of your application, the test will verify that Mocha, Chai, and your new npm script are working.

-Before you can start to write your end-to-end tests for the GraphQL server, there needs be another topic addressed: the database.
-Since the tests will run against the actual GraphQL server, you wouldn't want to test against your production database, but some test database instead.
-So let's add a npm script in the *package.json* for starting the GraphQL server but with a test database:
+Before you can write end-to-end tests for the GraphQL server, the database must be addressed.
+Since the tests run against the actual GraphQL server, so you only need to run against a test database rather than the production database.
+Add an npm script in the *package.json* to start the GraphQL server with a test database:

 {{< highlight javascript "hl_lines=5" >}}
 {